St. Nicholas Family Party

 Speculaas Ginger Cookies

 Spice cookies are traditional European St. Nicholas Day cookies.
 You can use your own favorite spice cookie recipe check out some of these recipes.
-You can order bishop cookie cutters (or other shapes) from the our shop or just draw the outline of a bishop on cardboard, cut it out and use that as a template to cut the cookie dough.
+You can order bishop cookie cutters (or other shapes) from these sources or just draw the outline of a bishop on cardboard, cut it out and use that as a template to cut the cookie dough.
 Bake and then decorate your cookies as you fancy!

 Here's one easy and moderately healthy recipe that can be made in quantity: